-The Food and Fitness Policy refers to the teaching of pupils in the Foundation Phase and Key Stage 2.
+The Food and Fitness Policy refers to the teaching of pupils in the across the whole school.
 The school environment is an ideal platform from which pupils can experience activities that allow them to make healthy choices, develop their own bodies and learn how to keep themselves safe and healthy.

-2. Aim
+Aim